The radio detection and accretion properties of the peculiar nuclear transient AT 2019avd: Discussion

 \item Wind-jet scenario.
 Alternatively, the radio spectrum of {\avd} can also be phenomenologically interpreted with two different physical processes operating in two separate epochs.
 First, during the VLA detection (coincident with the optical/X-ray flare) when the accretion disc is formed, the radio properties are consistent with an optically thin large-scale outflow (with a speed a few thousands of km\,s$^{-1}$, \citealt{zakamska14}), driven by the radiation pressure of the accretion disc.
 This disc wind shocks the surrounding gas and accelerates relativistic electrons that produce synchrotron radio emission on scales $>$ 100\,pc \citep{zakamska14,nims15,karouzos16}.
 According to the wind model from \cite{nims15}, the synchrotron emission from AGN-driven winds has $\alpha = -1$ and a luminosity $L_{\rm radio} \sim (0.01$--$1)\times 10^{-5} \, L_{\rm bol}$\footnote{The range depends on the fraction of the shock energy which goes into relativistic electrons.}, where in our case $L_{\rm bol} \sim L_{\rm Edd} \approx 3\times10^{44}$~erg\,s$^{-1}$ (although model-dependent, see Sect.~\ref{sec:xray}), yielding $L_{\rm radio} \sim (0.01$--$1)\times10^{39}$~erg\,s$^{-1}$.
-Such a range of values include the radio luminosity measured at 10\,GHz ($\sim 6 \times 10^{37}$~erg\,s$^{-1}$), confirming the feasibility of this scenario if the source is accreting at $\dot{M} \gtrsim 0.1 \dot{M}_{\rm Edd}$.
-Furthermore, the high Eddington ratio (greater than unity, see Sect.~\ref{sec:xray}) and the VLA spectral index of AT~2019avd lie on the empirical relation found for AGN-driven outflows \citep{laor19,yang20}, corroborating this interpretation.
-However, this wind scenario would conflict in principle with the 3-GHz VLASS non-detection 75\,d after our VLA detection if one assumes the same spectral index down to 3\,GHz.
-Reasonable possibilities to release this tension are: i) radio variability (e.g. if the wind-related emission changes with $\dot{M}$, \citealt{laor19}, or due to cooling\footnote{For instance, electrons emitting at 10 GHz can cool down due to synchrotron in $\sim$1 yr if the magnetic field strength in the shocked wind is $\sim$0.4\,G (an analogous calculation is presented in Appendix~\ref{sec:non_thermal_IR}).}); ii) the radio spectrum flattens at low frequencies ($\alpha_{\rm 3-10 \,\,GHz} \lesssim 0.5$; e.g. due to free-free absorption).
+Such a range of values include the radio luminosity measured at 10\,GHz ($\sim 6 \times 10^{37}$~erg\,s$^{-1}$) if the source is accreting at $\dot{M} \gtrsim 0.1 \dot{M}_{\rm Edd}$.
+Furthermore, the high Eddington ratio (greater than unity, see Sect.~\ref{sec:xray}) and the VLA spectral index of AT~2019avd lie on the empirical relation found for AGN-driven outflows \citep{laor19,yang20}.
 At later epochs, a jet would be responsible of the emission detected during the VLBA observations.
-In fact, the evidence -- i.e. the inverted radio SED, the moderately high $T_{\rm B}$, the pc-scale compactness, and the radio-loud classification -- indicates that the radio emission is not due to star formation, but rather to the formation of a new compact radio jet ($< 10$~pc, based on the VLBA map), in analogy with young radio sources \citep[e.g.][]{odea21}.
+In fact, the evidence -- i.e. the inverted radio SED, the moderately high $T_{\rm B}$, the pc-scale compactness, and the radio-loud classification -- indicates that the radio emission is not due to star formation, but rather to a newly formed compact radio jet ($< 10$~pc, based on the VLBA map), in analogy with young radio sources \citep[e.g.][]{odea21}.
 A mildly-to-low relativistic jet (probably with a jet bulk Lorentz factor $<$ 2) is favoured over i) a slow outflow, since the latter is expected to have a diffuse morphology (rather than compact on pc-scales) and an optically-thin spectrum \citep{falcke95,panessa19}, and ii) a highly-relativistic jet because $T_{\rm B}$ of \avd is lower than typical values measured from radio-loud AGN, $T_{\rm B} \sim 10^{8}$--10$^{13}$\,K (e.g. \citealt{ghisellini93,nagar05}), with a typical jet bulk Lorentz factor $\gtrsim$ 2--3 \citep{urry91,urry95,mullin09,hogan11}.
-The contribution to the radio emission from the disc wind at the VLBA epoch is not expected to be important as the mass accretion rate has decreased to the sub-Eddington regime, resulting in a strong decline of the outflow, although the unknown physical conditions of the disc and surrounding gas (e.g. magnetic field, density and temperature) prevent from deriving a more conclusive interpretation. \end{itemize}
+The contribution to the radio emission from the disc wind at the VLBA epoch is not expected to be important as the mass accretion rate has decreased to the sub-Eddington regime, resulting in a strong decline of the outflow, although the unknown physical conditions of the disc and surrounding gas (e.g. magnetic field, density and temperature) prevent from deriving a more conclusive interpretation.